-- voluntarily withdraw from the review. - To attend the meetings of the eligible faculty at which promotion and tenure matters are discussed and respond to questions raised during the meeting.
-At the request of the eligible faculty, the department chair will leave the meeting to allow open discussion among the eligible faculty members. - Mid-Autumn Semester: To provide an independent written evaluation and recommendation for each candidate, following receipt of the Committee of the Eligible Faculty's completed evaluation and recommendation. - To meet with the Committee of the Eligible Faculty to explain any recommendations contrary to the recommendation of the Committee. - To inform each candidate in writing after completion of the department review process: - of the recommendations by the Committee of the Eligible Faculty and department chair. - of the availability for review of the written evaluations by the Committee of the Eligible Faculty and department chair. - of the opportunity to submit written comments on the above material, within 10 days from receipt of the letter from the department chair, for inclusion in the dossier.
-A form accompanies the letter that the candidate returns to the department chair, indicating whether or not he or she expects to submit comments. - To provide a written response to any candidate comments that warrants response for inclusion in the dossier. - To forward the completed dossier to the college office by that office's deadline. - To receive the Committee of the Eligible Faculty written evaluation and recommendation of candidates who are joint appointees from other tenure initiating units, and to forward this material, along with the department chair's independent written evaluation and recommendation, to the department chair of the other TIU by the date requested. - To maintain on ongoing list, available to future Committee of the Eligible Faculty, of outside evaluators.
+- To make each candidate's dossier available in an accessible place for review by the Committee of the Eligible Faculty at least two weeks before the meeting at which specific cases are to be discussed and voted. - To charge each member of the Eligible Faculty Committee to conduct reviews free of bias and based on criteria. - To remove any members of the Committee of the Eligible Faculty from the review of a candidate when the member has a conflict of interest but does not voluntarily withdraw from the review. - To attend the meetings of the eligible faculty at which promotion and tenure matters are discussed and respond to questions raised during the meeting.
+At the request of the eligible faculty, the department chair will leave the meeting to allow open discussion among the eligible faculty members. - Mid-Autumn Semester: To provide an independent written evaluation and recommendation for each candidate, following receipt of the Committee of the Eligible Faculty's completed evaluation and recommendation. - To explain to the Committee of the Eligible Faculty any recommendations contrary to the recommendations of the committee. - To inform each candidate in writing after completion of the department review process: - of the recommendations by the Committee of the Eligible Faculty and department chair. - of the availability for review of the written evaluations by the Committee of the Eligible Faculty and department chair. - of the opportunity to submit written comments on the above material, within 10 calendar days from receipt of the letter from the department chair, for inclusion in the dossier.
+A form accompanies the letter that the candidate returns to the department chair, indicating whether or not he or she will submit comments. - To provide a written response to any candidate comments that warrant response for inclusion in the dossier. - To forward the completed dossier to the college office by that office's deadline. - To receive the written evaluation of the Promotion and Tenure Committee and recommendation of candidates who are joint appointees from other tenure initiating units, and to forward this material, along with the department chair's independent written evaluation and recommendation, to the department chair of the other TIU by the date requested. - To maintain on ongoing list, available to future Committees of the Eligible Faculty, of outside evaluators.
 This list should include the names of evaluators, the frequency of requests, their willingness to aid the committee, and the usefulness of their letters.